Asset Pricing in Pre-trained Transformer: Empirical results

-The three-stage Diebold-Mariano (DM) test results shown in Table~\ref{tab:dm_trans_ch3} illustrate the significant level that one model outperforms the alternatives.
-The negative value means the model named with the column label outperforms the model named with the row label, such as the ‘-0.4996’ in the first column, which indicates that Trans1 outperforms Trans10.
+The three-stage Diebold-Mariano (DM) test with HAC estimator robust results shown in Table~\ref{tab:dm_trans_ch3} illustrate the significance level that one model outperforms the alternatives.
+The negative value means the model named with the column label outperforms the model named with the row label, such as the ‘-0.44’ in the first column, which indicates that P\_Trans\_LNF outperforms C\_Trans\_H4.
 From the panel of ‘1911’, the difference between models is insignificant.
-Apart from the Trans1, all pretrained Transformer models show superiority to the standard Transformer models.
-Nonetheless, the DM statistics demonstrate that the proposed pre-trained Transformer models show significant advantages during extreme market fluctuations (in both ‘2112’ and ‘2212’).
-Also, the DM test results in all periods support the findings from Table~\ref{tab:model_perform511_ch3}. \\
+However, during the extreme market fluctuations, models in different groups perform significantly differently from each other, although models still perform insignificantly within groups.
+While the proposed pre-trained Transformer models demonstrate substantial improvements in overall predictive accuracy in Table~\ref{tab:Model_perform521_SERT_ch3}, the Diebold-Mariano (DM) test with HAC standard errors suggests that the superiority is not strictly uniformly distributed across the testing period.
+The Diebold-Mariano (DM) test, which is based on Mean Absolute Error (MAE), yields limited statistical significance.
+This divergence highlights the varying sensitivities of evaluation metrics to extreme market fluctuations.
+Specifically, MSE disproportionately penalizes large errors, revealing that pre-trained Transformer models' primary advantage lies in successfully capturing massive structural breaks during the highly volatile COVID-19 periods.
+In contrast, the MAE-based DM test is robust to outliers and primarily reflects median daily performance, where the marginal absolute differences between models are less pronounced.
+Furthermore, the HAC estimator strictly penalizes the strong error autocorrelation typical of volatile periods, further suppressing the test statistic.
+Consequently, the insignificant DM results do not imply inferior model performance; rather, they demonstrate that pre-trained Transformer models' superiority is asymmetrically concentrated in absorbing extreme tail risks rather than yielding uniform improvements.
+The pre-trained Transformer models outperform benchmark models in all periods and significantly surpass the benchmarks in the extreme market conditions (‘2112’ and `2212’) and insignificantly in the ‘1911’.
+This proves that pre-trained Transformer models have a great capability to handle extreme market fluctuations. \\